SKIP TO MAIN CONTENT

 The Dietetic Technician Program adheres to the Student Manual of Allied Health, ‘Termination of Program’ and the refund policy of OCC.

 The Dietetic Technician Program schedule and holidays follow the Academic Calendar of OCC.
+There are no vacations during the academic semesters.
+Students are expected to schedule their vacations during summer or winter breaks.
 The Program’s policy for leaves of absence adheres to the Student Manual of Allied Health, ‘Policies for Extended Absences’.

 Students’ information is confidentiality maintained by the Program Director.
 Students have access to their Complio account, the clinical onboarding program used for the School of Allied Health Programs, at any time.
 Students may also request access to their student file from the Program Director.

-All students have access to support services, including health services, counseling, tutoring and testing, and financial aid resources.
-Students may refer to OCC’s Stay the Course, which provides information for student support services.
+All students have access to support services, including basic needs, health services, counseling, tutoring and testing, and financial aid resources.
+Students may refer to OCC’s Services and Support webpage which provides information for student support services.